ucla-data-archive/ucla-dataverse/sphinx-guides/source/policy/tos.rst

 You hereby adopt and agree to the Creative Commons Zero Public Domain Dedication Waiver, or you hereby affirm that you have adopted a Custom Data Usage License Agreement or the Data Use Agreement described below.
-1. Creative Commons Zero Public Domain Dedication Waiver You acknowledge that UNC Dataverse’s default data usage license agreement for all uploaded materials is a Creative Commons Zero (“CC0”) Public Domain Dedication Waiver.
+1. Creative Commons Zero Public Domain Dedication Waiver You acknowledge that UCLA Dataverse’s default data usage license agreement for all uploaded materials is a Creative Commons Zero (“CC0”) Public Domain Dedication Waiver.
 For more information, please visit Creative Commons Zero Full Legal Text at https://creativecommons.org/publicdomain/zero/1.0/legalcode.
 Unless you take all steps necessary to give full legal effect to a “Custom Data Usage License Agreement” or the “Data Use Agreement” described below, you agree to all terms and responsibilities set forth in the CC0 Public Domain Dedication Waiver.
 2. Custom Data Usage License Agreement
 As an alternative, users may draft a Custom Data Usage License Agreement.
 By choosing to draft a Custom Data Usage License Agreement for a particular dataset, users represent that: